IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 - *iat* (OPTIONAL): The issuing date in Numeric Date format [JWT, Section 4.1.6].

 The JWT access token MAY contain other parameter or extensions depending on the implementation details.

 ##### 3.71.6.1.1 JWT IUA extension

+The Authorization Client, Authorization Server, and Resource Server SHALL support the following extensions to the JWT access token:

+- *subject\_name* (OPTIONAL): The user's name as String.

+- *subject\_organization\_id* (OPTIONAL): Unique identifier of the user's organization as String.

+- *subject\_organization* (OPTIONAL): Name or description of the user's organization as String.

+- *subject\_role* (OPTIONAL): Coded value indicating the user's role.
+If present, the value SHALL be formatted as FHIR Coding data type.

+- *purpose\_of\_use* (OPTIONAL): Purpose of use for the request.
+If a coded value is used, the value SHALL be formatted as FHIR Coding data type, otherwise as String.

+- *home\_community\_id* (OPTIONAL): Home community ID where the request originated as String.

+- *national\_provider\_identifier* (OPTIONAL): A unique identifier issued to health care providers by their national authority as String.

+- *person\_id* (OPTIONAL): Patient ID, Citizen ID, or other similar public identifier as String.

-The Authorization Client, Authorization Server, and Resource Server SHALL support the extensions defined in table 3.71.6.1.1-1.
-The claims SHALL be wrapped in an "extensions" object with key 'ihe\_iua' and a JSON value object containing the claims, as such
+The above claims SHALL be wrapped in an "extensions" object with key 'ihe\_iua' and a JSON value object containing the claims, as such

 ```
 "extensions" : {